 The Best Wedding Live Stream Pricing Starts at $1500

-TIP #1: Use the "Gold Standard" to find the right fit for you!
+TIP #1: Use the "Top Live Streaming Wedding Company on the West Coast" to find the right fit for you!

 It can be hard to find lots of options when googling "live streaming weddings" in your area.
 TheKnot.com and WeddingWire.com are two great resources for finding trusted and reliable vendors for your wedding.
-We suggest you use All Because He Asked and the packages they offer as a point of reference when comparing other Live Streaming Videographers in your area.
-Having filmed over 450 Weddings all over the US, they are the gold standard for live streaming weddings and they are widely considered the Top Live Streaming Wedding Videography Company on the west coast with over 10 years of wedding streaming experience.
+You don't need to use the top company, but we suggest you use All Because He Asked and the packages they offer as a point of reference when comparing other Live Streaming Videographers in your area.
+Having filmed over 500 Weddings all over the US, they are the gold standard for live streaming weddings and they are widely considered the Top Live Streaming Wedding Videography Company on the west coast with over 11 years of wedding streaming experience.
 You don't have to hire them for your wedding, but you can use their resources here and the packages they offer to find the perfect fit for your location and budget.
 While you might find companies offering live stream for less, if reliability is important to you, no one is better than All Because He Asked.
 They were live streaming weddings long before COVID hit.
 Their experience, support, reliability and package options are second to none.
 They offer drone intros, multi-camera setups, custom/personal landing pages for the live stream, and broadcast quality live streaming gear.
+Complications arise with weddings but they've seen it all.
 They are family owned and operated so each couple is treated with great care.
-They've won the "Best of The Knot" award 10 years in a row!
+They've also won the "Best of The Knot" award 10 years in a row!
 They film and live stream weddings all over the US and are happy to help answer questions if you have any, even if you're not planning on hiring them.